Visit the institution website for COVID‑19 updates

 This course has been designed to equip graduates from computing, computing in business and related disciplines, with the advanced level skills to analyse, model, design, evaluate and manage information systems successfully within an organisation.

 In the context of this course we assume the term ‘information systems (IS)’ involves computer technology.
 However, the course places some emphasis on the human and organisational aspects of information systems rather than on the computer systems that may form part of them.
-During this course, you’ll have access to:
+The course aims to:

 On completion of the course you should possess the necessary skills to be able to manage operational change.
 This will allow you to compete for management positions that bridge the perceived business/IT gap, such as project management, change management and business systems analysis, design and management.